gjedeer/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.5.23 =
-* Fixed: External ticketing URLs was not being presented correctly for imported events.
+* Fixed: External ticketing URLs was not being presented correctly on imported events.

 = Version 2.5.22 =
 * Fixed: On some PHP installations a specific code for exporting events wouldn't work.
 Thanks to @vralfy.